 To make sure people watch your video, it should be easy to find online.
 Most of the time, people stumbleupon videos through search engines.
 Currently, search engines have a hard time “reading” images.

-To optimise the position of your video in the search results, it helps to add textual information, such as subtitles and closed captions.
+To improve your video SEO, it helps to add textual information, such as subtitles and closed captions.
 This way the search engine can “read” your video through the metadata and closed captions, which makes it easier to display it in the search results.

 When more people find and watch your video, this has a positive effect on the landing page of your video.
 Video makes people linger on your page longer, which reduces your bounce percentage and positively influences your ranking.